-This page has a weight loss percentage calculator just a little further down. <-Click to skip over the background info about how to lose weight, and go directly to it.
-The amazing weight loss percentage calculator, designed by Dr.Halls and Moose can help you track your weight loss progress and achieve YOUR weight-loss goals.
+This page is all about the amazing little weight loss percentage calculator, designed by Dr.Halls and Moose.
+This handy little tool can help you track your weight loss progress and achieve YOUR weight-loss goals.

 How much weight a week should I be losing?